Harsimran20/Movie-Recommendation-System-using-Content-Based-Filtering/README.md

 The model will be trained on the movie dataset using Reinforcement Learning techniques.
 The trained model can be saved for future use.

-## Contributing

-We welcome contributions to this project!
-If you have suggestions for improvements or bug fixes, feel free to submit a pull request or open an issue.

-Steps for Contributing:
-1. Fork the repository
-2. Create a new branch
-3. Implement your changes
-4. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.